 - Broad clubhead width feels more like a fairway wood

-The TaylorMade SIM2 Max Rescue hybrid offers golfers a reliable weapon for attacking the hole.
+The TaylorMade SIM2 Max hybrid offers golfers a reliable weapon for attacking the hole.
 Whether it be from the tee box or the fairway, the Max Rescue provides serious players with a club that produces extended carry, strong ball speed, and high launch.

-One of the unheralded features of the SIM2 Max Rescue hybrid is the Thru-Slot Speed Pocket.
+One of the unheralded features of the hybrid is the Thru-Slot Speed Pocket.
 Located behind the face, this open area increases face flexibility for maximum forgiveness.
-The hybrid maintains exit velocity on off-center strikes, keeping the shot along the target line.

 While the hybrid does not have adjustable features, the stationary settings help increase consistency for most golfers.

-A wonderfully capable hybrid for all golfers, the TaylorMade SIM2 Max Rescue hybrid delivers exceptional performance from anywhere on the golf course.
+A wonderfully capable hybrid for all golfers, the TaylorMade SIM2 Max hybrid delivers exceptional performance from anywhere on the golf course.

 Pros